-- 10.72 The Airport is committed to ensuring that development to deliver the Masterplan carefully considers the potential impact on biodiversity and that any impact is appropriately mitigated. - 10.73 Although the fenced airfield is low in ecological value, the wider Airport site contains a broad range of habitats, including hedgerows, mixed and broadleaf plantations, scattered trees, and scrub and fenland.
-Wildlife habitat is particularly concentrated to the south of the Airport site. - 10.74 The 'Wildlife and Countryside Act 1981' (as amended) is the primary legislation for the protection of habitat and species.
-Whilst 'The Conservation of Habitats and Species Regulations' (2010), offers protection to a number of plant and animal species throughout specific conservation designations, which are close to our eastern approach paths. - 10.75 There are a number of protected habitats close to the Airport, but none on the site itself.
-Big Waters, Brenkley Meadows, and Prestwick Carr are 'Sites of Special Scientific Interest' (SSSIs), and Sunniside Pond, Dinnington Road Fen, Havannah Nature Reserve, Moorey Spot Pond, Woolsington Hall, Prestwick Burn, and Foxcover Wood, are all either sites of Nature Conservation Importance or
+- 10.71 The Airport is committed to ensuring that development to deliver the Masterplan carefully considers the potential impact on biodiversity and that any impact is appropriately mitigated. - 10.72 Although the fenced airfield is low in ecological value, the wider Airport site contains a broad range of habitats, including hedgerows, mixed and broadleaf plantations, scattered trees, and scrub and fenland.
+Wildlife habitat is particularly concentrated to the south of the Airport site. - 10.73 The 'Wildlife and Countryside Act 1981' (as amended) is the primary legislation for the protection of habitat and species.
+Whilst 'The Conservation of Habitats and Species Regulations' (2010), offers protection to a number of plant and animal species throughout specific conservation designations, which are close to our eastern approach paths.

-Local Conservation Interest.
+10.74 There are a number of protected habitats close to the Airport, but none on the site itself.
+Big Waters, Brenkley Meadows, and Prestwick Carr are 'Sites of Special Scientific Interest' (SSSIs), and Sunniside Pond, Dinnington Road Fen, Havannah Nature Reserve, Moorey Spot Pond, Woolsington Hall, Prestwick Burn, and Foxcover Wood, are all either sites of Nature Conservation Importance or Local Conservation Interest.
 There are also a number of wildlife corridors running through or close to the Airport site.
 Although quite distant from the Airport, there are also sections of the South East Northumberland coast designated as a Ramsar and Special Protection Area because of the bird life.
 Any changes to approaches associated with the runway would need to closely consider any impact on the wildlife associated with these areas.

-- 10.76 Analysis of on-site habitat and recorded species on sites within a certain radius of the Airport showed that Badgers, Otters, Water Voles, Red Squirrels, and number of bat species are known to be present close to the Airport and there is suitable on-site habitat to support them.
-Numerous protected bird species have also been recorded close to the site. - 10.77 Any potential impacts from the delivery of the Masterplan will be carefully considered and controlled through the planning system, and we will ensure that required surveying and mitigation are undertaken in line with guidance and policy in Local Development Plans.
+Analysis of on-site habitat and recorded species on sites within a certain radius of the Airport showed that Badgers, Otters, Water Voles, Red Squirrels, and number of bat species are known to be present close to the Airport and there is suitable on-site habitat to support them.
+Numerous protected bird species have also been recorded close to the site.

+10.75 Any potential impacts from the delivery of the Masterplan will be carefully considered and controlled through the planning system, and we will ensure that required surveying and mitigation are undertaken in line with guidance and policy in Local Development Plans.
+The Airport is committed to delivering a net gain in biodiversity as part of delivering the masterplan to mitigate adverse impacts new developments may have.